weaveworks/weave-gitops/CONTRIBUTING.md

 These things will make a PR more likely to be accepted:

+- should address a single concern or task
+- avoid bundling unrelated changes
 - a well-described requirement
 - tests for new code
 - tests for old code!
 - new code and tests follow the conventions in old code and tests
-- a good commit message (see below)
+- a good PR title and description (see below)
 - all code must abide by [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
 - names should abide by [What's in a name](https://talks.golang.org/2014/names.slide#1)
 - code must build on both Linux and Darwin, via plain `go build`